 I can see these instruments being things we play with a lot in the future.

 My mom came over for dinner and to help out with the kids later that evening as Matt was out playing soccer, and Riese insisted we give her a concert after Wes was in bed. 🙂

 Getting to do these projects with Riese and having everything we needed ready for us to do so was really awesome.
 Two big thumbs up!

 And now, for the final question: did we like the crates enough to sign up for a paying subscription?

 I was super impressed by KiwiCo and am happy to support a company with such a thoughtful and great quality product.
 I’ve already signed up for subscriptions for both Riese and Wes, and can’t wait to see what comes in their future crates! (psst: use code LEARN30 for 30% off your first month’s subscription!)

 I may save one of each of their crates for trips we have coming up this summer – it would be perfect to be able to throw them in the car and have something really engaging ready to go while we are away, especially if we find ourselves with a rainy day to fill.

-If you’re interested in checking out KiwiCo too, they have flexible subscription options, free shipping with the subscriptions, and pricing starts as low as $18.50 per month.
+If you’re interested in checking out KiwiCo too, they have flexible subscription options and pricing starts as low as $18.50 per month.